janpascal/denyhosts_sync/README.md

   include_dirs=/usr/local/include
   library_dirs=/usr/local/lib
   ```
-- `dh_syncserver` is developed and tested on a Debian GNU/Linux system.
+- `denyhosts-server` is developed and tested on a Debian GNU/Linux system.
 It should
   work on any Linux system with Python.
 Microsoft Windows is not a supported
   platform, although it should work without major modifications.
 - On most installations the sqlite3 Python library comes with Python 2.7.
 If